 Nursing Services Manager

 At Hope Haven, Sandi is excited to combine her clinical expertise with her passion for serving families impacted by foster care and adoption.
-She shares the organization’s commitment to a Christ-centered, trauma-informed approach to care and is eager to support providers in delivering specialized therapies such as TBRI, TF-CBT, DBT, EMDR, and more.
+She shares the organization’s commitment to a Christ-centered, trauma-informed approach to care and is eager to support providers in delivering specialized plans of care for medication management.
 She is dedicated to fostering an environment where healing, growth, and support form the foundation for every family served.

 Emily Morrison